munificent/game-programming-patterns/book/dirty-flag.markdown

 ^code set-transform

 The important part here is that it sets the dirty flag too.
 Are we forgetting anything?
-Right: the child nodes!
+Right -- the child nodes!

 When a parent node moves, all of its children's world coordinates are invalidated too.
-But here we aren't setting their dirty flags.
+But here, we aren't setting their dirty flags.
 We *could* do that, but that's recursive and slow.
-Instead we'll do something clever when we go to render.
+Instead, we'll do something clever when we go to render.
 Let's see:

 <span name="branch"></span>